andrena/rxjs_workshop/README.md

 # RxJS Workshop

 Held by Marco Sieben and Fabian Stelzig (both andrena objects ag) at the Entwicklertage Karlsruhe on Mai 17th, 2022.

+Materials are free to use for private education.
+Feel free to copy it to your machines as long as you keep the reference to the authors.

 ## First steps